 On site Muggs heads up the vital “Green Control” crew.
 He deals with licensing, liaises with authorities, writes long emails very late at night and is a regular speaker at conferences such as Green Events and Innovations (GEI).

 Here’s Muggs being interviewed about festival, traveller and countercultural history since the 1980’s.

+At the GG festival Shane and his crew are responsible for the Speakers’ Forum, bars and recycling.
 As you can see from the pic, he’s a dad too.